 - Salt and freshly ground pepper to taste

-- Hot cooked pasta, rice, polenta, or other grains
+- Hot cooked pasta, brown rice, polenta, or other grains

-Heat just enough of the oil to lightly coat the bottom of a large, reserving the rest.
+Heat just enough of the oil to lightly coat the bottom of a large skillet, reserving the rest.
 Add the sausage and cook over medium-high heat, stirring frequently until all sides are golden brown.
 Remove from the skillet and set aside.

-Heat the remaining oil in a large saucepan or steep-sided stir-fry pan.
-Add the onion and saute over medium heat until it is translucent.
-Stir in the garlic, peppers and wine.
-Cover and cook for 4 to 5 minutes.
+Heat the remaining oil in the same pan.
+Add the onion and sauté over medium-low heat until translucent.
+Add the garlic and peppers and sauté until all are soft and golden.

-Cut the soy sausages into 3/4-inch-thick slices and stir them into the peppers mixture.
-Season with salt and pepper and remove from the heat.
+Stir the reserved vegan sausage into the mixture.
+Season with salt and pepper.
 Serve at once, spooning some of the sausage and peppers mixture over individual servings of pasta.

 Here are more: